Prolonged dormancy – usually to avoid drying or cold.

 Where both male and female reproductive organs are present in the same individual.
 Consecutive hermaphroditism is where the male and female organs do not occur in the individual at the same time, but successively.
 Simultaneous hermaphroditism occurs when the male and female reproductive organs occur in the individual at the same time.

-The union of a male and female gamete to form a zygote occurring inside the body of an animal.
+The union of a male and female to transfer sperm enabling the gametes to form a zygote inside the body of an animal.

 The part of the shore covered by high tide and uncovered at low tide.